Chris Fritze

 Ein Beitrag geteilt von Chris Fritze (@fritzechris) am Nov 2, 2019 um 1:52 PDT

 One last thing about the wild men of Serbia.
 I cycled across the entire country and I got the chance to meet quite some Serbians.
-Everyone who I talked to or even spent time with was super friendly and welcoming to me.
+Everyone who I talked to or spent time with was super friendly and welcoming to me.
 For me, there are no wild Serbians with knifes between their teeth.
 I'd visit this country any time again.
 Without any doubts!

-If you enjoy reading this blog then please support my fundraising campaign to equip two school class rooms in Darfur, Sudan.
+If you enjoy reading this blog then please support my fundraising campaign to equip school classrooms in Darfur, Sudan.
 Thank you!

 Click here if you want to take a look at my equipment.